 Communicate with the Person Making the Complaint or Notification

 The complaint or notification should be acknowledged to the person making the complaint or notification within two working days, where possible.
 Refer to Acknowledge the complaint or notification (staff only) for further information and a template response for acknowledging complaints and notifications.

 Locally managed complaints or notifications should be completed and resolved within a reasonable timeframe after receipt and assessment.
 Ensure regular communication occurs with the person making the complaint or notification.

 If a complaint or notification involves allegation(s) subject to Mandatory Reporting under section 124 of the Children and Community Services Act 2004 (WA), the receiving officer is to ensure compliance with the relevant requirements set out and the mandatory reporting obligations outlined in the Child Protection in Department of Education Sites Policy and the corresponding procedures.

 Public Interest Disclosures

-The Department has an obligation to notify and report specific allegations to the Teacher Registration Board, the Public Sector Commission, Corruption and Crime Commission and the WA Police Force.
+The Department has an obligation to notify and report specific allegations to the Teacher Registration Board, the Public Sector Commission, Corruption and Crime Commission, the Ombudsman WA and the WA Police Force.
 Refer to the Complaints and notifications categorisation schedule for guidance on identifying which matters require reporting to the Standards and Integrity Directorate.
-Other than mandatory reporting obligations under section 124 of the Children and Community Services Act 2004 (WA), Standards and Integrity will make these notifications to the relevant agency.
+Other than mandatory reporting obligations under section 124 of the Children and Community Services Act 2004 (WA), Standards and Integrity will make the notifications to the relevant oversight agency.